Reporter

 Lilian Manansala (Page 3)

-Lilian is the Social Media Editor and a staff reporter for The Click.
-She is currently a Video Production Fellow at Insider for the News & Documentary Team.
+During her time at AJO, Lilian served as Social Media Editor and a staff reporter for The Click.
+She was also a Video Production Fellow at Insider for the News & Documentary Team.
 She was also one of 30 participants selected out of 500 applications for the first cohort of the Vox Media Writer’s Workshop for Summer 2021.

 She is a Los Angeles-based video journalist and writer reporting on the intersections of politics, sociology, gender, equality, and human rights.
-She graduated from University of California, Los Angeles, with a B.A. in World Arts and Cultures.
+She graduated from University of California, Los Angeles, with a B.A. in World Arts and Cultures and an M.A. in American Journalism from New York University.

 November 11, 2020